Nitric Oxide 101

 - Inducible NOS (iNOS).
 This enzyme is activated by inflammation as part of an immune response, particularly in cells called macrophages.
 It is also present in other cells such as neurons and cells at the blood-brain barrier.

 - Neuronal NOS (nNOS).
 This form is abundant in neurons and helps control neuronal functions.
 Recently it has been shown that this form of the enzyme is also present in many other types of cells such as the endothelium and smooth muscle cells.

 - Endothelial NOS (eNOS).
 This is the main form of the NOS enzyme that is involved in the control of vascular function.

 NO wasn't always recognised as an essential molecule for normal physiological functions.
-In fact, it was a ground-breaking discovery by researchers in 1980s that opened the door for research into the health benefits of NO. In 1987 researchers published an elegant and first of its kind study showing that the factor which was known at the time as "endothelium-derived relaxing factor" was in fact, NO.
+In fact, it was a ground-breaking discovery by researchers in the 1980s that opened the door for research into the health benefits of NO. In 1987 researchers published an elegant and first-of-its-kind study showing that the factor which was known at the time as "endothelium-derived relaxing factor" was in fact, NO.

-That discovery later earned the researchers a Nobel Prize for their discoveries showing "nitric oxide as a signalling molecule in the cardiovascular system".
+That discovery later earned the researchers a Nobel Prize for their discoveries showing "nitric oxide as a signaling molecule in the cardiovascular system".

 The Many Roles of NO

 NO is a very busy molecule.
 It is involved in a huge array of physiological functions, as outlined in the diagram below.